rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 .. _schedule_run_every:

-Schedule Every X Minutes or Hours
+Schedule every X minutes or hours
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For common recurring schedules, SmartThings provides a few convenience APIs that we can use.